 A fraction of the world’s population will always take the stairs.
-Some are fitness junkies, but most are claustrophobic — people who suffer from an irrational fear of small enclosures or spaces, a form of anxiety which gives the impression that they’ll be trapped forever.
+Some are fitness junkies, but most are claustrophobic — people who suffer from an irrational fear of small enclosures or spaces, a form of anxiety that gives the impression that they’ll be trapped forever.

 A claustrophobic event is very similar to an anxiety attack.
 The key difference is that while an anxiety attack can be unpredictable, claustrophobia is always triggered by similar events.
 Some of the most common symptoms include:

 - Visible physical reactions – the claustrophobic person will almost immediately react to small spaces, first by sweating.
-This is followed by visible shaking, trembling and in some extreme cases nausea, which can cause some to faint.
+This is followed by visible shaking, trembling, and in some extreme cases nausea, which can cause some to faint.

 - Inward physical reactions – those with less pronounced forms of claustrophobia will react a bit better, though the anxiety is visible.
-When entering a small space, they might feel light headed, dry mouthed or get a slight numbness in the extremities.
+When entering a small space, they might feel lightheaded, dry-mouthed or get a slight numbness in the extremities.